An introduction to $p$-adic $L$-functions: Interpolation at Dirichlet characters

+Note here we use the measure $\mu_\eta$, rather than the (shifted-by-1) analogue $\zeta_\eta$.
 In \cite{Washington2}, the analytic functions $L_p(\theta,s)$ are constructed directly without using measures, and the more direct approach differs from the one obtained using our measure-theoretic approach by precisely this factor of $\omega$.
-This twist by 1 also appears naturally when we study the Iwasawa Main Conjecture. \item Directly from the definitions, we have $\zeta_{p,i}(s) = L_p(\omega^{i},s)$.
-Hence for arbitrary $k > 0$, we have
+This twist by 1 also appears naturally when we study the Iwasawa Main Conjecture. \end{remark}